 Foods of “Minimal Nutritional Value” in Debate

 Kids and their parents need to be given the responsibility to balance their food intake instead of having their schools force them into a particular diet.
-As kids grow older, they may take these disordered ideas about food with them, along with shame, guilt, and confusion about food.
-Our kids deserve better.
-They deserve to have good and balanced relationships with food without the fear of “obesity” forced down their throat on a daily basis.
-They deserve health that is holistic and includes physical, mental, and spiritual aspects.
+As kids grow older, they may take these disordered ideas about food with them, along with shame, guilt and confusion about food.
 If you or someone you know is concerned about nutrition or weight, speak to a medical or dietary professional.
+Center for Discovery is here to provide help to anyone experiencing an eating disorder.